 Whenever I bring this topic up, there are always people who protest that it’s better to leave a bed unmade so that it can air all day.

-Scientific studies have shown that the average bed is infested with over a million dust mites, and airing it can deprive them of the moisture they need to stay alive.
+Scientific studies have shown that the average bed is infested with over a million dust mites, so airing it can deprive them of the moisture they need to stay alive.
 I agree that it’s a good idea to peel back the bedding while you’re showering and getting ready each morning.
 But leaving it unmade all day is not going to kill all dust mites.

-A much better solution is to invest in dust mite proof covers for pillows and mattresses to prevent mites from getting in there in the first place.
-To reduce dust mite populations in a mattress that is already infested, sprinkle it with food grade diatomaceous earth and leave it at least 12 hours before vacuuming it up (it’s non-toxic to humans but kills mites, fleas and bed bugs very effectively).
-You can do the same with pillows, cushions and teddy bears, or put them in the freezer for 24 hours a few times a year (freezing kills all mites).
+A much better solution is to invest in dust mite-proof covers for pillows and mattresses to prevent mites from getting in there in the first place.
+To reduce dust mite populations in a mattress that is already infested, sprinkle it with food-grade diatomaceous earth and leave it at least 12 hours before vacuuming it up (it’s non-toxic to humans but kills mites, fleas, and bed bugs very effectively).
+You can do the same with pillows, cushions, and teddy bears, or put them in the freezer for 24 hours a few times a year (freezing kills all mites).